carlonlv/Data-Challenge-2019/Report.md

 timeseries.predict(mydat, variable = "Closing", forecast.time = 9)
 timeseries.predict(mydat, variable = "Active", forecast.time = 9)
 ```
-We will discuss about our interpretation from a statistical prespective and an economic point of view.
+We will discuss about our interpretation from a statistical perspective and an economic point of view.

 ### Some Tables and Forms